Glamazons vs. Champions

-"Glamazons vs. Champions" is the third episode of the fourth season of RuPaul's Drag Race.
+"Glamazons vs. Champions" is the third episode of the fourth season of the American television series RuPaul's Drag Race.
 It originally aired on February 13, 2012.
+The episode's main challenge tasks the contestants with producing and acting in infomercials for RuPaul's albums Champion (2009) and Glamazon (2011).
 Natalie Cole and Amber Riley are guest judges.

-Sharon Needles wins the episode's main challenge and The Princess is eliminated from the competition after placing in the bottom and losing a lip-sync contest against DiDa Ritz.
+Sharon Needles wins the episode's main challenge.
+The Princess is eliminated from the competition after placing in the bottom and losing a lip-sync contest against DiDa Ritz to Cole's "This Will Be".
+DiDa Ritz's performance has been deemed among the show's best lip-syncs.

 Episode

-Natalie Cole (left) and Amber Riley (right) are guest judges.

-For this episode's mini-challenge, the contestants create hats with butterfly-shaped accessories for guest Piyah Martell.
+The contestants return to the workroom Lashauwn Beyond's after elimination on the previous episode.
+RuPaul greets the group and reveals the mini-challenge, which tasks the contestants with creating hats with butterfly-shaped accessories for guest Piyah Martell, who has caudal regression syndrome.
 Jiggly Caliente, Kenya Michaels, and Phi Phi O'Hara win the mini-challenge.
-For the main challenge, the contestants team up to produce and act in TV infomercials for RuPaul's Glamazon and Champion albums.
+RuPaul then reveals the main challenge, which tasks the contestants with teaming up to produce and act in infomercials for RuPaul's albums Champion (2009) and Glamazon (2011).
+Team captains Kenya Michaels and Phi Phi O'Hara select their fellow teammates.

-The contestants and songs for Team Champion are: